You are here:

 - A copy of the applicant’s doctoral certificate.

-- A letter of support from the applicant’s home institution (either from the head of department, dean of faculty, principal of college, or equivalent).
+- A letter of support from your home institution (either from the head of department, dean of faculty, principal of college, or equivalent) which contains a confirmation of the applicant’s academic position and an assurance from the institution that the applicant will be released for residential research periods.

 2. SUBMIT THE FORM WITH DOCUMENTATION